Resume for Carpenter

 3. Skills

-- Proficiency in using hand equipment and power tools
+- Competency with hand tools and power tools

-- Ability to understand blueprints and the design plans
+- Ability to read blueprints and interpret the design plans

-- Expertise in cutting, measuring, and shaping wood materials
+- Expertise in measuring, cutting and shaping wood materials

-- An understanding of safety protocols and guidelines in carpentry
+- Knowledge of safety procedures and regulations in carpentry

 4. Work Experience